Synkoloid Company (Artra) and Asbestos

-The Synkoloid Company originally manufactured paint, coatings, asphalt, and other construction products.
-For several decades, Synkoloid used asbestos, which ultimately resulted in thousands of lawsuits.
-The parent company set up a trust fund for those exposed to asbestos from Synkoloid products and developed lung cancer, mesothelioma, or asbestosis.
+The Synkoloid Company originally manufactured paint, coatings, asphalt, and other construction products made with asbestos.
+This resulted in thousands of lawsuits.
+The parent company set up a trust fund for those exposed to asbestos from Synkoloid products and who developed lung cancer, mesothelioma, or other asbestos illnesses

 In 1894, the Synkoloid Company was founded on Staten Island in New York City.
 Although the company had humble beginnings, its introduction of Spackle in 1928 launched the company to success.

-Between 1949 and 1976, many Synkoloid products were made with asbestos.
-Ultimately, this asbestos caused serious problems for the company.
+- Between 1949 and 1976, many Synkoloid products were made with asbestos.
+Ultimately, this asbestos use caused serious problems for the company.

-In 1975, Artra Group acquired Synkoloid.
+- In 1975, Artra Group acquired Synkoloid as it was phasing out its use of asbestos.
 At the time, the dangers of asbestos were already known.
 The company began to see lawsuits over its asbestos use as early as 1962.

-In 1981, the Synkoloid brand was bought by Muralo Company, Inc. However, Muralo Company did not acquire liability for Synkoloid’s asbestos use.
-That remained with Artra Group.
+- In 1981, the Synkoloid brand was bought by Muralo Company, Inc. However, Muralo Company did not acquire liability for Synkoloid’s asbestos use.
+Asbestos liabilities remained with Artra Group.
 As a result, Artra eventually filed for bankruptcy in 2002.